googlemaps/js-markerclusterer/README.md

 <script src="https://unpkg.com/@googlemaps/markerclusterer/dist/index.min.js"></script>
 ```

-When adding via unpkg, the `MarkerClusterer` can be accessed at `markerclusterer.MarkerClusterer`.
+When adding via unpkg, the `MarkerClusterer` can be accessed at `markerClusterer.MarkerClusterer`.

 #### TypeScript